henderson2350/good-readme-generator/README.md

 ## Description
-This application allows users to log into a blog website and create posts.
-They can also view other people's posts on their homepage, where there is a feed.
+This project is an inline command application.
+It prompts users to answer questions about their Github project, and then generates a fully-formatted ReadMe for them to add to their project.

 ## Table of Contents
 1. [Installation](#installation)